Permissions in Azure Security Center

 Roles and allowed actions

 The following table displays roles and allowed actions in Security Center.
-An X indicates that the action is allowed for that role.

 We recommend that you assign the least permissive role needed for users to complete their tasks.
 For example, assign the Reader role to users who only need to view information about the security health of a resource but not take action, such as applying recommendations or editing policies.

-This article explained how Security Center uses RBAC to assign permissions to users and identified the allowed actions for each role.
+This article explained how Security Center uses Azure RBAC to assign permissions to users and identified the allowed actions for each role.
 Now that you're familiar with the role assignments needed to monitor the security state of your subscription, edit security policies, and apply recommendations, learn how to: